psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 THIS fragment is borrowed from the text of the Percy Manuscript, as given in the [*"Reliques of Ancient English Poetry,"* vol. iii. p.
 350, edit.
 1794](https://archive.org/details/bim_eighteenth-century_reliques-of-ancient-engl_1794_3/page/350/mode/2up).
 Dr. Percy supplied the deficiencies in a very ingenious manner, and inserted the ballad thus amended in the first edition of his collection, 8vo, 1764, and repeated it in all subsequent impressions; but this mode of editing ancient poetry having justly been blamed by Ritson and Pinkerton, the Bishop in the fourth edition annexed the fragment, "with all its defects, inaccuracies and errata," in order to show the state of the poem in the MS. Ritson reprinted the genuine and the *amended* texts in parallel columns in the Dissertation prefixed to his *Metrical Romances*, 8vo, 1802, p. cx, and the ballad in its improved form was introduced also by Lewis into his *Tales of Wonder*, vol. ii. p.
 362, 8vo, 1802.
 The Bishop was of opinion that this poem was more ancient than the time of Chaucer, and that he borrowed from it his *Wife of Bathe's tale* (See *Cambro-Briton*, vol. i. p.
 256, 8vo, 1820); and Sir Walter Scott in a letter to George Ellis writes, that the tale of Sir Gawayne’s Foul Lady is originally Scaldic, as appears in the history of Hrolf Kraka, edited py Torfzeus, 12mo, Havn.
 1715, cap. vii. (*Life*, by Lockhart, vol.i. p.
 334.)
 The passage itself is quoted from the *Saga* by Scott in his *Border Minstrelsy*, vol. ii. p.
 140, in illustration of the old Scotish ballad of King Henrie, which preserves very remarkably the legend of the Scandinavian monarch, Helgius.

 Warton says in a note to his *"History of English Poetry,"* vol. ii. p.
 41, ed.
 1894, "I must not forget here, that Sir Gawaine, one of Arthur's champions, is celebrated in a separate romance.
 Among Tanner’s Manuscripts we have *The Weddynge of Sir Gawaine*, Numb.
 455, Bibl.
 Bodl.
-It begins, ‘ Be ye blythe, and listeneth to the lyf of a lorde riche.’"
+It begins, 'Be ye blythe, and listeneth to the lyf of a lorde riche.’"
 It would have given me much pleasure to have included this romance in the present volume, but Warton’s reference is erroneous, and although the Rev. Dr. Bandinel with the greatest courtesy undertook a minute and laborious search for the poem in question, it was without success.
 Warton’s notorious inaccuracy in matters of this sort forms a sad blot in his otherwise very useful and entertaining work, of which a *critical* edition is still much desiderated.

 P. 289, 1.32. *Tearne-wadling.*